A Convergent and Dimension-Independent Min-Max Optimization Algorithm: Additional Empirical Details and Results for Test Functions and Gaussian Mixture Dataset

 In this section we discuss the neural network architectures, choice of hyperparameters, and hardware used for the Gaussian mixture dataset

-\paragraph{Hyperparameters for Gaussian mixture simulations.} For the simulations on Gaussian mixture data, we have used the code provided by the authors of \cite{Metz2017unrolled}, which uses a batch size 512, Adam learning rates of $10^{-3}$ for the generator and $10^{-4}$ for the discriminator, and Adam parameter $\beta_1 = 0.5$ for both the generator and discriminator.\footnote{Note that the authors also mention using slightly different ADAM parameters and neural network architecture in their paper than in their code; we have used the Adam parameters and neural network architecture provided in their code.}

-We use the same neural networks that were used in the code from \cite{Metz2017unrolled}: The generator uses a fully connected neural network with 2 hidden layers of size 128 and RELU activation, followed by a linear projection to two dimensions.
+\paragraph{Hyperparameters for Gaussian mixture simulations.} For the simulations on Gaussian mixture data, we have used the code provided by the authors of \cite{Metz2017unrolled} (\url{github.com/poolio/unrolled_gan}), which uses a batch size 512, Adam learning rates of $10^{-3}$ for the generator and $10^{-4}$ for the discriminator, and Adam parameter $\beta_1 = 0.5$ for both the generator and discriminator.\footnote{Note that the authors also mention using slightly different ADAM parameters and neural network architecture in their paper than in their code; we have used the Adam parameters and neural network architecture provided in their code.} We use the same neural networks that were used in the code from \cite{Metz2017unrolled}: The generator uses a fully connected neural network with 2 hidden layers of size 128 and RELU activation, followed by a linear projection to two dimensions.
 The discriminator uses a fully connected neural network with 2 hidden layers of size 128 and RELU activation, followed by a linear projection to 1 dimension (which is fed as input to the cross entropy loss function).
 As in the paper \cite{Metz2017unrolled}, we initialize all the neural network weights to be orthogonal with scaling 0.8.

-For OMD, we once again use Wasserstein loss and clip parameter 0.01.
+For OMD, we once again use Wasserstein loss and clip parameter 0.01 (\url{github.com/vsyrgkanis/optimistic_GAN_training/}).

 \paragraph{Setting hyperparameters.} In our simulations, our goal was to be able to use the smallest number of discriminator or unrolled steps while still learning the distribution in a short amount of time, and we therefore decided to compare all algorithms using the same hyperparameter $k$.
 To choose this single value of $k$, we started by running each algorithm with $k=1$ and increased the number of discriminator steps until one of the algorithms was able to learn the distribution consistently in the first 1500 iterations.